cilium/cilium/Documentation/contributing/development/debugging.rst

 An identity missing here can be an error in various places:

 - Policy doesn't actually allow this Endpoint to connect.
-A sanity check is to use ``cilium endpoint list`` to see if cilium thinks it should have policy enforcement.
+A sanity check is to use ``cilium-dbg endpoint list`` to see if cilium thinks it should have policy enforcement.
 - Endpoint regeneration is slow and the Policy Map has not been updated yet.
   This can occur in cases where we have leaked IPs from the DNS cache (i.e.